HaoyueXU99/USC-DSCI-553-Fall23/README.md

 # DSCI 553: Foundations and Applications of Data Mining

-> University of Southern California
+University of Southern California FALL 2023

 > Notice: This repository may be closed at the start of the new semester, so if you find this code useful, please make sure to back it up in advance.
-I would appreciate it if you could give me a Star.
+I would appreciate it if you could give me a **Star**.

 ## Overview